keygen-sh/typed_params/README.md

 The lambda must accept a key (the current parameter key), and a value (the current parameter value).

-The lamda must return a tuple with the new key and value.
+The lambda must return a tuple with the new key and value.

 #### Validate parameter